gregmoille/pyLLE/README.md

 ```bash
 pip install pyLLE
 ```
-For a manual install, download the .zip of the repository or clone it and install with the setup.py script
+For a manual install, download the .zip of the repository or clone it and install with the setup.py script.

-If the julia location is custom, please before installing change in the setup.py, line 18 to the correct location, as in pyLLE/llesolver.py line 430 to point to the correct location.
-Thanks

 ## Checking that everything works correctly